DannyMichaels/rx-guide/README.md

 - 10/21/2020: Added a window that asks user if he's sure he wants to submit his custom medication.

+#### 10/25/2020 :
-- 10/25/2020 : Added a loading icon if medication hasn't loaded yet in Homepage.
-Added an error 404 page if user searches for an unexisting page.
+ - Added a loading icon if medication hasn't loaded yet in Homepage.
+ - Added an error 404 page if user searches for an unexisting page.
+ - Added an option for user to click on a specific medication from the list in about page and get more    information.
+ - Updated file structure